Tomahawkd/TLS-Tester/README.md

       Default: extensions/
     -h, --help
       Prints usage for all the existing commands.
+    --net_thread
+      Total network thread for data process to be activated.
+      Default: 5
     --quiet
       No output (sets logLevel to NONE)
       Default: false